 How long does it take to get to St Paul de Vence?

 When you get on the bus, the ride takes around 1 hour to get to St Paul.
 The distance from Nice to St Paul de Vence is a little over 15 miles, but it makes its stops along the way through Cros de Cagnes, Cagnes-sur-mer, La Colle sur-loup (one of my favorite residential neighborhoods), past Foundation Maeght, to St Paul de Vence, and then continues to the village of Vence itself.

 How to get to St Paul de Vence

-Catch bus No. 400 from outside the entrance of Le Meridien Hotel on Avenue de Verdun.
-See the map below.
 A one-way ticket will cost $1.75.
+You can pay on the bus.
 Once you enter the bus sit on the right side as you are riding.
 You’ll get the best views of St Paul as you are turning around the bends.

 You can find out more things to do in St Paul de Vence here.

 Day Trip from Nice France to Eze Village and Eze-sur-mer

 Eze is another perched village, even smaller than St Paul de Vence, but actually much older.
 Eze is a Medieval village that’s been around since the 19-20th centuries BC, and should definitely be on your list of day trips from Nice.

 Visit the Village